sonatype-nexus-community/contribute.sonatype.com/content/en/docs/community_roles/_index.md

 hide_readingtime: true
 ---

-Individuals the in following roles are the backbone of this community.
+Individuals in the following roles are the backbone of our community.

 Frequently, individuals will act in different roles at different times, or multiple at once.